-When a kitchen renovation is done properly, those are the kind of evenings you can look forward to.
+When kitchen renovations are done properly, those are the kind of evenings you can look forward to.

 But there’s another scenario you need to be aware of.
-The one where the renovation is poorly planned and executed, and the hassle, mess and financial strain that often results.
+The one where a renovation is poorly planned and executed, and the hassle, mess and financial strain that often results.

 Take heed of the steps below, and you’ll be heading for delight rather than disaster.